-If replication stops due to an issue with an event in a replicated transaction, you can resume replication by skipping the failed transaction on the slave.
-Before skipping a transaction, ensure that the replication slave's I/O thread is stopped as well as the SQL thread.
+If replication stops due to an issue with an event in a replicated transaction, you can resume replication by skipping the failed transaction on the replica.
+Before skipping a transaction, ensure that the replication I/O thread is stopped as well as the replication SQL thread.

 First you need to identify the replicated event that caused the

 error.
 Details of the error and the last successfully applied

 transaction are recorded in the Performance Schema table

 display the events that were logged around the time of the

 Point-in-Time (Incremental) Recovery.
 Alternatively, you can

 SHOW BINLOG EVENTS on

 Before skipping the transaction and restarting the replica, check these points: